maskerTim/Healthcare_Benchmark/README.md

 # Healthcare_Benchmark
 ###### tags: `github` `benchmark` `healthcare`
+## Introduction
-This is a project for simulating the benchmark of healthcare
+This is a project for the benchmark of healthcare simulation.
 ## Prerequisites
 ### Development Tools
 * Python 3.5+